panzi/punktum/README.md

 in unquoted and double quoted strings.
 Escape sequences are only evaluated inside of double quoted strings.

+Note that UTF-16 escape sequences need to encode valid surrogate pairs if they encode a large enough code-point.
+Invalid Unicode values are rejected as an error.

 The variable substitution syntax is similar to the Unix shell.
 Variables are only read from the current environment, not the parent environemnt.
 You need to import them first to use them.
 (Should that be changed?)